Aenteas/MCTS/README.md

 What is node recycling?
 The idea is to discard the least recently visited leaf nodes from the search tree as the number of nodes exceeds a budget.
 Nodes are stored in a fixed-size (budget) FIFO-like container to determine their relative importance order, with the next node to be discarded at the front.

 During the selection phase we push the nodes to the back of the container where we assign higher importance for the nodes closer to the root.
 In the expansion step we overwrite the node at the front and update its position in the container.
-When the number of nodes exceeds the budget, the node to be overwritten is the least recently visited leaf node (node recycling).
+When the number of nodes exceeds the budget, the node to be overwritten is the least recently visited leaf node or an unreachable node (node recycling).

 Examples are shown below with a budget of 8 and transposition table size of 10: